The Delivery Boy: Plot summary

 Amir wakes Nkem up and tells her he plans to kill Mallam, which makes her grateful so she hugs Amir.
 However, Amir recoils, which confuses Nkem.
-She asks if he’s ever been “intimate.”
-He says he’s been intimate before, but not with a woman.
+She asks if he's ever been “intimate.”
+He says he's been intimate before, but not with a woman.
 When Amir was adopted from the orphanage, Amir says the man who arranged his adoption was called Ofili.
 Amir flashes back to threatening the driver who Amir later stabbed, implying that Ofili is that driver.
 Amir, in the present, says that Ofili took him to meet his new father, Mallam Sadan.

 Amir flashes back to the same scene from earlier wherein Amir called himself Joseph and Mallam spoke with Sister Dorcas.
 Amir confirms that Mallam is his father according to the adoption papers, “but we did things that a father and son should never do!” going on to say that he too was sexually abused, but by Mallam instead.
-The sexual abuse continued throughout the an entire weekend.
-Amir doesn’t think of it as abuse, though, because Mallam treated him with affection.
+The sexual abuse continued throughout the entire weekend.
+Amir doesn't think of it as abuse, though, because Mallam treated him with affection.
 Mallam then sent him to a religious camp to be indoctrinated, where Amir met Malik.
 Once Amir and Malik formed a friendship, Malik opened up to Amir about being sexually abused by Mallam as well.
-This implies that Malik’s “lies” mentioned earlier, that Amir reported, were Malik’s stories of sexual abuse at the hands of Mallam.
+This implies that Malik's “lies” mentioned earlier, that Amir reported, were Malik's stories of sexual abuse at the hands of Mallam.
 Amir became jealous, because Amir perceived the abuse as an expression of love, and Amir thought Mallam had loved only him.

 Amir tells Nkem when and where he plans to kill Mallam.
 Nkem gives Amir the suicide bomber vest.
 Amir clarifies that the man he fought was not Malik, and that Malik had come from a different orphanage.
-Amir confesses that his reporting Malik’s “lies” about abuse led to Malik being stoned by Amir and the other child followers.
+Amir confesses that his reporting Malik's “lies” about abuse led to Malik being stoned by Amir and the other child followers.

 Nkem gently tells Amir he was never special to Mallam.
 She explains that Amir was manipulated via shame and need for affection.
-Amir covers himself, including his face, with a robe so Mallam can’t see him.
-Before leaving the building, he gives Nkem enough money to pay for Chidi’s surgeries, which makes her cry.
+Amir covers himself, including his face, with a robe so Mallam can't see him.
+Before leaving the building, he gives Nkem enough money to pay for Chidi's surgeries, which makes her cry.
 Amir passes out again, which makes Nkem cry harder.

 When Amir regains consciousness, he finds a letter from Nkem.
 She has taken the suicide bomber vest and left all the money that Amir gave her.
 She also took the white robe that Amir planned to use to cover the vest.
 The letter makes it clear that Nkem plans to sacrifice herself, and she asks Amir to save Chidi and Amir himself.
 The camera cuts between Amir reading the letter and Nkem walking up to Mallam, where she detonates the vest.
 Mallam stands still until the vest detonates, meaning he most certainly dies in the explosion.

-Amir falls as a result of the blast’s shockwave.
+Amir falls as a result of the blast's shockwave.
 He stands up and looks out the window.